StuartsProjects/GPSTutorial/Readme.md

     $GPVTG,,,,,,,,,N*30
     $GPGGA,113941.00,,,,,0,00,99.99,,,,,,*69

-Within a minute or so most GPS with decent antennas and a good view of the sky should start reporting the position, then output of the position sentences $GPRMC and $GPGGA should look something like this;
+Within a minute or so most GPS with decent antennas and a good view of the sky should then start reporting the position, the content of the position sentences $GPRMC and $GPGGA should look something like this;

     $GPRMC,111218.00,A,5133.58788,N,00313.12853,W,0.205,,261018,,,A*61
     $GNGGA,111218.00,5133.58788,N,00313.12853,W,1,06,1.36,241.1,M,49.4,M,,*55